grscwf/twin-mt/nero-dev-guide.md

   of this feature.
 - "log" opens a transcript of the current story session.
   This is helpful when using "seek".
-- "back", "forw", "rand", "seek" will navigate history and do a random walk.
+- "back", "forw/rand", "seek" will navigate history and do a random walk.
+  - The "forw/rand" button has two states.
+    - "forw":
+      - "forw" only shows when you're in the past of your current session.
+      - Pressing "forw" will highlight the next link you visited.
+      - Pressing "forw" again will move forward in history.
+      - Note, moving forward in history is not exactly the same as visiting the link, because it restores the saved history state instead of computing a new state.
+In particular, any code changes you've just made will not take effect with "forw".
+You have to manually traverse forward yourself, which will delete your future history. ("Go To" has a "re-walk current path" that might be useful.)
+      - You can cancel the "forw" selection by pressing "back" or any neutral text.
+Canceling also turns "forw" into "rand".
+    - "rand":
       - Pressing "rand" will highlight a random link in the current passage.
       - Pressing "rand" again will visit that link.
-  - "back" deselects a highlighted link, or goes back to the previous passage.
-  - "forw" goes forward in history, or does "rand" at the end of history.
+      - If you don't like the selection, you can cancel it by pressing "back" or on any neutral text, then press "rand" to choose a different link.
       - "rand" tries to do shuffle, not uniform random, so repeated rand/back can potentially do an entire depth-first traversal of the story.
+      - There are a few story points where "rand" is biased toward useful options, or away from bad options.
+See "Randomizer bias" below.
   - "seek" will repeat "rand" until it reaches a passage that's either "draft", contains a todo mark, or throws an error.
-    - If you start seek from a "draft" passage, seek will not stop until it reaches a passage tagged "done".
+    - If you start seek from a "draft" passage, seek will not stop until it reaches a passage tagged "end".
-    - If you start seek from a "done" passage, seek will loop Nero until it encounters an error or a non-draft todo.
+    - If you start seek from a "end" passage, seek will loop Nero until it encounters an error or a non-draft todo.
     - Seek can be interrupted by pressing the button again.
   - <kbd>ctrl-comma</kbd> is a shortcut for "back".
-  - <kbd>ctrl-period</kbd> is a shortcut for "forw".
+  - <kbd>ctrl-period</kbd> is a shortcut for "forw/rand".
-  - <kbd>ctrl-slash</kbd> is a shortcut for "rand".
   - <kbd>ctrl-backslash</kbd> is a shortcut for "seek".
+  - Randomizer bias:
-  - The randomness can be controlled slightly by marking some links.
+    - The randomizer can be controlled slightly by marking some links.
-    - Add the comment `//avoid` to the code argument of an `<<mtl>>` or `<<mta>>` link.
+    - Add `//prefer` or `//avoid` to the code argument of an `<<mtl>>` or `<<mta>>` link.
+    - If the randomizer sees any `//prefer` link
+      - 80% of the time it will choose one of those instead of any other.
-    - If the randomizer chooses an `//avoid` link,
+    - If the randomizer choose an `//avoid` link
-      90% of the time it will reject it and try again.
+      - 90% of the time it will reject it and try again.

 ### Var info

 - At the top, "var-info" is a compact display of state variables.
   - Pressing "var-info" will show or hide the variables.
-  - var-info only shows variables that are read or set by the current passage.
+  - var-info only shows a variable if it's read or set by the current passage, or if the variable is marked as notable in the current section.
   - Hover over a variable will show verbose detail.
   - An up-arrow on the left of a varname means the var was set in this passage.
   - A down-arrow on the right of a varname means the var was read in this passage.